General Belgrano, Buenos Aires

 General Belgrano is a town in Buenos Aires Province, Argentina.
 It is the administrative seat of General Belgrano Partido.
-The provincial subdivision has a population of about 16,000 inhabitants in an area of 1,843 km2 (712 sq mi), and General Belgrano, which is located 162 km (101 mi) from Buenos Aires, is considered to be its capital city.
+The provincial subdivision has a population of about 16,000 inhabitants in an area of 1,843 sq km (712 sq mi), and General Belgrano, which is located 162 km (101 mi) from Buenos Aires, is considered to be its capital city.